 The One Thing Nobody Tells You

 You will use this in a parking lot.
 You will use this on the side of the road.
 You will use this at a playground where the nearest bathroom is a porta-potty you wouldn’t enter yourself.
+You will use this on AIRPLANES.
 And every single time, you will think “this was the best $14 I ever spent.”
 It’s not a product you love because it’s great — it’s a product you love because the alternative is so, so much worse.